caterer-z-t/caterer-z-t.github.io/_posts/2024-05-17-graduation-uwec.md

 Of course, I couldn't have done it without the support of my amazing friends and family.
 Their encouragement, love, and belief in me have been my driving force throughout this journey.
 I am forever grateful for their unwavering support.

-As I reflect on my time as an undergraduate student, I am filled with a sense of accomplishment and excitement for what lies ahead.
-This degree is not just a piece of paper; it represents the countless hours of hard work, dedication, and perseverance that I have put into my education.

 I am now ready to take on new challenges, explore new opportunities, and make a positive impact in the world.
 The knowledge and skills I have gained during my time at UWEC have equipped me to face any obstacle that comes my way.

 In my next chapter, I will be attending the University of Colorado Boulder where I will be pursuing a PhD in Biological Engineering through the Department of Chemical and Biological Engineeering.
 I am also proud to announce that I was accepted into the Biofrontier Institute's Interdiciplinary Quantative Biology program which is funded through the National Science Foundations Integrated Data Science Fellowship.
 I am extremely excited to work with an amazing group of people.
-I will spend this summer doing research with Dr. Kayla Sprenger and Dr. Wyatt Shields in the Department of Chemical and Biological Engineering at the University of Colorado Boulder.

 ![Next Chapter Image](assets/images/boulder/4b28a121-4475-4e08-a2c3-18502ba23626_rw_1920.jpeg)